TheMaster1127/HTVM/README.md

 ### File Extensions and Corresponding Property Files

-For each programming language you use in HTVM, the property files should have matching names with the extension `.htpc` for compile commands and `.htpr` for run commands.
+For each programming language you use in the **HTVM IDE**, the property files should have matching names with the extension `.htpc` for compile commands and `.htpr` for run commands.
 For example:

 - `cpp.htpr` or `cpp.htpc`
 - `zig.htpr` or `zig.htpc`